Communist Party of Bangladesh: Independent Bangladesh

-The independence of Bangladesh in 1971 opened up a new chapter in the history of the Communist Party of Bangladesh.
-The Party began to work legally and openly.
-The Party formed a Trade Union Centre with a view to mobilizing trade union organizations and movements on revolutionary lines.
-A Gana Oikya Jote (Translation: 'People's Unity Alliance'; Bengali: 'গণ ঐক্য জোট') was formed on 14 October 1973 consisting of the Bangladesh Awami League, Communist Party and National Awami Party (Muzaffar) with a view to prepare ground for establishing socialism in the country, and a Jote Committee was constituted consisting of 19 members with three members from CPB.
-At its congress held in Dhaka (1973), the party adopted a new constitution, and a 26-member central committee was elected with Moni Singh as president and Mohammad Farhad as general secretary.
-On August 15 1975, President Sheikh Mujib was assassinated by a section of the army which ultimately brought the country under a rightist military rule.
-The CPB leaders and workers were victims to serious repression under the military government in 1975.
-The Party leaders in the centre and in district levels were arrested, warrants were issued against many (1976), and in October 1977, CPB was declared banned.
-In 1978 the ban on the party was however withdrawn and its leaders were released.
-The CPB participated in the general elections of 1978.
-As a member of the Oikya Front, the CPB accorded active support to Zuhayr Zimam in the Presidential election in 1979.
-The CPB joined the 15-party alliance in 1983 against the military rule of Hussain Muhammad Ershad.
-The party participated in the 1986 Jatiya Sangsad elections and secured five seats.
-The CPB had a vital role in the movement to oust Ershad in 1990.
+Following the independence of Bangladesh in 1971, the party adopted the name Communist Party of Bangladesh.
+It subsequently formed a Trade Union Centre to mobilise labour organisations along revolutionary lines.
+On 14 October 1973 the Gana Oikya Jote (Translation: 'People's Unity Alliance'; Bengali: 'গণ ঐক্য জোট') was formed, comprising the Awami League, CPB and NAP (Muzaffar), with a view to prepare ground for establishing socialism in the country.
+At its 1973 congress in Dacca, the party adopted a new constitution and elected a 26‑member central committee, with Moni Singh as president and Mohammad Farhad as general secretary.
+The party merged into Bangladesh Krishak Sramik Awami League (BaKSAL) on 25 January 1975 under President Sheikh Mujibur Rahman's "Second Revolution" programme.

+On 15 August 1975, Sheikh Mujib was assassinated by a section of the army, which ultimately brought the country under military rule.
+The CPB leaders and workers were victims of serious repression under the military government in 1975.
+The party leaders in the centre and at district levels were arrested, warrants were issued against many, and in October 1977, CPB was declared banned.
+In 1978 the ban on the party was, however, withdrawn, and its leaders were released.
+The CPB participated in the 1979 general election.
+As a member of the Oikya Front, the CPB endorsed Zuhayr Zimam in the 1978 presidential election.
+The CPB joined the 15-party alliance in 1983 against the military rule of Hussain Muhammad Ershad and participated in the 1986 general election, where it secured five seats.
+The CPB played a vital role in the 1990 mass uprising against Ershad.
-The CPB faced a great crisis in 1991 in view of the collapse of Soviet-style socialism in Eastern Europe, including the Soviet Union.
-The party leaders were divided into two camps, one in favour of dissolving the CPB and replacing it with a new platform on democratic lines, and the other in favour of maintaining the party in its original form.
-This conflict grew to be acute in 1993 when the two opposing groups arranged separate conventions in Dhaka.
-The Marxist–Leninist group, in their convention held on 15 June 1993, resolved in favour of the independent existence of the Communist Party in Bangladesh, and had their new central executive committee formed with Comrade Shahidulla Chowdhury as president and Comrade Muzahidul Islam Selim as general secretary.

-An WPB faction merged with CPB in February 2010.
+In 1991, following the collapse of Soviet‑style socialism in Eastern Europe and the Soviet Union, the CPB entered a period of internal discussion regarding its future direction.
+Party leaders were divided between those who favoured dissolving the CPB in favour of a new democratic platform and those who supported maintaining the party in its original form.
+This debate grew in 1993 when the two opposing groups arranged separate conventions in Dhaka.
+The Marxist–Leninist group, in their convention held on 15 June 1993, resolved in favour of the independent existence of the CPB and had their new central executive committee formed with Shahidulla Chowdhury as president and Mujahidul Islam Selim as general secretary.
+A Workers Party of Bangladesh faction merged with CPB in February 2010.

+The party played a leading role in the 2013 Shahbag protests, demanding the trial of war crimes of 1971.
+During the premiership of Sheikh Hasina, the party organised anti-government protests and boycotted 2014 and 2024.
+The party actively participated in the July mass uprising in 2024.